ceneezer/Tet-craft/README.md

 ### A 5D Tetra-Sphere Kleinverse of your own! ###

-Share with friends and chat in - non-destructively.
+Share with friends and chat - non-destructively.

 This Game/Simulator attempts to improve upon minecraft by using tetragrams.
 Intending to simulate mollecular bonding of FeO4, Magnitite, likely responcible for the complexity we call life.
 But gamified....
 Tech-tree/Adventure/Translation needing further implementation.
 These Kleinverses are ever complexifying - eventually they will live!